sento documentation

 The main use-case is for

-will not work. timeouts are ignored because it is not clear how long stashed messages will reside in stash.
-However thesender
+act:tellandact:ask.act:ask-swill not work. timeouts are ignored because it is not clear how long stashed messages will reside in stash.
+However thesender, if given (onact:tell), is preserved.

 [function] STASH MSG